 Q. I brought MRI and CT from another hospital.
 Do I need to take it again here?

-If it’s been a while since your last imaging (at least 8 months), or if you took the imaging in a non-affected area, we may need to take it again.
+If it has been a while since your last imaging (at least 8 months), or if you took the imaging in a non-affected area, we may need to take it again.
 Also, re-imaging may be necessary if the previous result is difficult to interpret.

 Q. How much weight can I expect to lose during diet program?

-Target weight is all determined by your age, BMI(Body Mass Index) and BMR(Basic Metabolic Rate).
-Upon your initial consultation, wellness acupuncturist will read your body composition analysis thoroughly and tell you how much % weight you can possibly lose within certain period of time.
+Target weight is all determined by your age, BMI (Body Mass Index) and BMR (Basic Metabolic Rate).
+Upon your initial consultation, wellness acupuncturist will read your body composition analysis thoroughly and tell you how much % weight you can possibly lose within a certain period of time.
 Usually, the weight loss rate is between 8 to 10 % of your total body weight within the first 30 days.

-Healing diet program is a 3-months program with ideal outcome.
-During the 3 month period, you will be provided herbal medicine and meal supplements based on your individual goal.
-You are required to visit the center on a regular basis for consultation and check-up throughout the program.
-Also, wellness acupuncturist will recommend your treatment plan among lipodren acupuncture, detox cupping and/or endermologie contouring (available only in Fullerton center), whichever best fits your needs and goal.
+The Healing Diet program is a 3 month-long program, in which patients will be provided herbal medicine and meal supplements based on their individual goals.
+Patients are required to visit the center on a regular basis for consultation and check-up throughout the program.
+Also, wellness acupuncturist will provide a recommended treatment plan among lipodren acupuncture, detox cupping, and/or endermologie contouring (available only at the Fullerton center).

 Q. Won't I gain back my weight after I discontinue the program?

-To minimize the yoyo effect from weight loss and maintain the weight in healthy way, post-management program is recommended after you reach the target weight within the 3 month period.
-Herbal medicine will be provided to you to control weight gaining and we recommend you gradually return back to regular meal plan.
-Even after the healing diet, you are encouraged to visit the center regularly to monitor yourself and consult with the provider.
+To minimize the yoyo effect from weight loss and maintain the weight in a healthy way, post-management program is recommended after reaching the target weight within the 3 month period.
+Herbal medicine will be provided to you to control weight gain, and patients gradually return back to regular meal plan.
+Even after the healing diet, patients are encouraged to visit the center regularly to monitor themselves and consult with the provider.

 Q. Why do IVF patients need a dedicated acupuncture clinic?

-MSAT(Motion Style Acupuncture Technique) is Jaseng’s unique needling technique where we needle adjacent to the area that is causing the pain and have the patient move so that tensed-up muscles can relax.
-Even if you couldn’t move due to severe pain, if we use MSAT, you will see results within 20 minutes.
+MSAT (Motion Style Acupuncture Technique) is Jaseng’s unique needling technique where we needle adjacent to the area that is causing the pain and have the patient move so that tensed-up muscles can relax.
+Even if patients couldn’t move due to severe pain, after MSAT, patients will see results within 20 minutes.
 This technique works for a variety of conditions from acute sprain to moderate spinal conditions.

 Q. Should I have acupuncture before or after my embryo transfer, or both?

-Numerous researches have demonstrated a significantly increased chance of pregnancy administering 2 acupuncture treatments, one before and one after the embryo transfer.
-However, one of the trials did only one treatment and still showed a positive effect on pregnancy rates.
-If it is convenient for you to attend the acupuncture clinic both before and after the embryo transfer then that is advisable.
-Our acupuncturists are also available for an on-call treatment session at your IVF facility.
+Numerous studies have demonstrated a significantly increased chance of pregnancy after two acupuncture treatments, one before and one after the embryo transfer.
+However, one of the trials performed only one treatment and still showed a positive effect on pregnancy rates.
+If it is convenient to attend the acupuncture clinic both before and after the embryo transfer, then that is recommended.
+Jaseng’s acupuncturists are also available for an on-call treatment session at the nearest IVF facility.